Skip to main content

 Checked into the repository.
 Overrides both built-in defaults and installation-level settings.

 A .mergewatch.yml in the repository always wins.
-If you set max_files: 100 in the dashboard but max_files: 20 in the YAML file, the repo uses 20.
+If you set maxFiles: 100 in the dashboard but maxFiles: 20 in the YAML file, the repo uses 20.

 Validation